T3p/pois/README.md

 pip install -e .
 ```

-If you want to test pois on rllab environments, you also need to install rllab
+If you want to test pois on rllab environments, you also need to install rllab:

 ```bash
 git clone https://github.com/rll/rllab